BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easybatch/working with easy batch/batchfunction.md

 ![](images/apps/easybatchfunctionen.PNG)

-No further dialog opens, processing is based on the previously set job modes and is performed immediately.
+No further dialog opens, processing is based on the previously set job modes and is performed at the time you specified in the **Easy Batch Setup**.

-After the processing is finished, you will receive a short notification.

-The entire process and the processed jobs are then archived in the [Connector 365 Activities](/en-us/apps/easybatch/working-with-easy-batch/archive/).
+Each process will be enqueued as a single task under [Connector 365 Open Tasks](/en-us/apps/easybatch/working-with-easy-batch/open-tasks/).